$1000 for one outstanding short story

 2014: Alanna Marie Scott for “Maybe the World is Ending”

-For serious budgetary and tax reasons, if you already have a subscription to The New Quarterly for the coming year, we ask that you kindly consider gifting the subscription included with your entry to a friend.
-By selecting “Gift My Subscription!” in the form below, you will make our accountants breathe a sigh of relief and introduce someone you know to The New Quarterly!
+If you already have a subscription to The New Quarterly for the coming year, we ask that you kindly consider gifting the subscription included with your entry to a friend.
+By opting to gift or donate your subscription, you will make our accountants happy and introduce someone new to The New Quarterly!